MayankkYogi/CloudSphere/README.md

 1. K8S uses objects to represent the state of the cluster.
 2. Objects contains what a containerized application are running on which node.
-3. Also fove information about the policies like restart policies, fault tolerance etc.
+3. Also for information about the policies like restart policies, fault tolerance etc treat as object
 4. After creating objects k8s make sure that system will constantly work to esure that object exist and maintain desired cluster state

-### Types of objects:
+5. There are 2 field of object one is object specification and another is object status.
+6. Object spec is what we describe in the manifest file eg: we want tomcat server, port 80, 2 replica sets etc.
+7. Object status is actual state that is provided by kubernetes after running the manifest file.
+8. It represent as JSON or YAML files(manifest in k8s).

+### Some object in k8s:
 - POD
 - Service
 - Volume